Board of Directors & Leadership Team

 David Eisenberg, Ph.D.
 (Co-Founder, Chairman of Scientific Advisory Board) is a Professor of Chemistry and Biochemistry and Professor of Biological Chemistry at the University of California, Los Angeles, and Director of the UCLA-DOE Institute for Genomics and Proteomics.
 His expertise is in the amyloid state of proteins in disease.
 He received his undergraduate degree in biochemical sciences from Harvard College and his D.Phil. degree in theoretical chemistry from Oxford University.
 His postdoctoral research was on ice and water with Walter Kauzmann at Princeton and in protein crystallography with Richard Dickerson at California Institute of Technology.
 Dr. Eisenberg is an elected member of the National Academy of Sciences, the Institute of Medicine, the American Academy of Arts and Sciences, and the American Philosophical Society.
 He is an HHMI Investigator and Paul D. Boyer Professor of Molecular Biology as well as a recipient of the 2004 UCLA Seaborg Medal, the 2005 Harvard Westheimer Medal, and the 2008 Emily Gray Award from the Biophysical Society.
 Dr. Eisenberg has produced more than 400 scientific papers that have been cited by over 80,000 other scientific papers.

-Madhu Balachandran (Chief Executive Officer and a Member of the Board of Directors) was Executive Vice President, Operations of Amgen Inc., a global biotechnology company, from August 2012 until July 2016 and retired as an Executive Vice President in January 2017.Mr.
+Madhu Balachandran (Member of the Board of Directors) was Executive Vice President, Operations of Amgen Inc., a global biotechnology company, from August 2012 until July 2016 and retired as an Executive Vice President in January 2017.Mr.
 Balachandran joined Amgen in 1997 as Associate Director, Engineering.
 He became Director, Engineering in 1998, and, from 1999 to 2001, he held the position of Senior Director, Engineering and Operations Services before moving to the position of Vice President, Information Systems from 2001 to 2002.
 Thereafter, Mr. Balachandran was Vice President, Puerto Rico Operations from May 2002 to February 2007.
 From February 2007 to October 2007, Mr. Balachandran was Vice President, Site Operations, and, from October 2007 to August 2012, he held the position of Senior Vice President, Manufacturing.
 Prior to his tenure at Amgen, Mr. Balachandran held leadership positions at Copley Pharmaceuticals, now a part of Teva Pharmaceuticals Industries Ltd., and Burroughs Welcome Company, a predecessor through mergers of GlaxoSmithKline plc.
 He has served as a director of Stevanato Group since September 2018, Catalant, Inc. since May 2017 and as a director of uniQure NV since September 2017.
 Mr. Balachandran holds a Bachelor of Technology degree in Chemical Engineering from The Indian Institute of Technology in Bombay, a Master of Science degree in Chemical Engineering from The State University of New York at Buffalo, and an MBA from East Carolina University.